The Giver Introduction

 Lois Lowry published The Giver in 1993.
 At the time, she had already won a Newbery Medal for her earlier novel, Number the Stars, in 1990.
 But, because two is always better than one, she won a second Newbery for The Giver.
-And, because anything intended for young adults that mentions sex or government is often labeled "controversial," it was banned.
-A lot.

 The Giver tells the story of a young boy named Jonas living in a highly controlled community some time in the future.
 The novel fits into a larger genre of cautionary tales called "dystopian literature."
 A utopia is a society in which everything is perfect, so a dystopia is the opposite: everything has gone wrong.
 The novel explores Jonas's encounter with memories of "the past," a time much like ours, in which people still had the freedom of choice.